doselect/docs.doselect.com/source/includes/_embed_api.md

 allow_submission | boolean | Dynamically control if the submissions are allowed for a problem at the moment.
 This is only available in a problem embed. show_solution_revisions | boolean | Control if solution revisions should be visible.

+Please note that the problem must be added to your Learn team's feed before it can be used in an embed.

 ## Test embed